marshallia/TestingCOA/README.md

 ### Installing

-* Step by StepTo be able to run the script you need to install all required package listed in requirement.txt
+* Step by StepTo be able to run the script you need to install all required package listed in requirement.txt Please note that we will use tensorflow and >=python3.8
 ```
 $ pip install -r requirements.txt
 ```